Mo45/Rust-Server-Website-Template/README.md

 ## Extended access for Patrons

 If you don't want to mess around with setting up a template or hosting, I can help you with that.
-Also, all patrons will have an extended access to Template features, such as Discord support, and [additional template styles](https://demo.ruster.site/?v=2).
+Also, all patrons will have an extended access to Template features, private modules, and [additional template styles](https://demo.ruster.site/?v=2).

 Check my [Patreon page](https://www.patreon.com/rustserversinfo) for more info.